Cryptacular/the-crypt/_drafts/2012-11-26-a-guide-to-brains.md

   - Vector
 format: image
 ---
-For those of us craving a nice brain salad or perhaps some crispy battered cerebellum, here&#8217;s a guide to brains.
+For those of us craving a nice brain salad or perhaps some crispy battered cerebellum, here's a guide to brains.

 Created in Illustrator.